yast/yast-storage-ng/doc/upgrade.md

 Once this information is saved in the encryption devices, when an encryption name is searched in the devicegraph, we can check if the searched named is the alternative name of any encryption device.
 So, for this example, when we search in the devicegraph the device by "/dev/mapper/cr_home", we can return "/dev/mapper/cr-auto-1".

-This problem was fixed for SLE-15, see Pull Requests for [libstorage-ng](https://github.com/openSUSE/libstorage-ng/pull/535), [yast2-storage-ng](https://github.com/yast/yast-storage-ng/pull/659) and [yast2-update](https://github.com/yast/yast-update/pull/101) packages.
-And here the realated bug [bsc#1094963](https://bugzilla.suse.com/show_bug.cgi?id=1094963).
+This problem was fixed for SLE-15, see pull requests for [libstorage-ng](https://github.com/openSUSE/libstorage-ng/pull/535), [yast2-storage-ng](https://github.com/yast/yast-storage-ng/pull/659) and [yast2-update](https://github.com/yast/yast-update/pull/101) packages.
+And here the related bug [bsc#1094963](https://bugzilla.suse.com/show_bug.cgi?id=1094963).

 ## Problem 2: device not found in inst-sys